SinuxDev/FitnessTracker/README.md

 ## Usage

-To run the Fitness Tracker App, simply open the solution file in Visual Studio and build/run the project.
+To run the Fitness Tracker App, simply open the solution file in Visual Studio and build or run the project.
 Make sure to have MySQL installed and configured for database functionality.

 ## Credits

-This project was developed by Aung Ye Htet as part of KBTC School Of IT's coursework.
+Aung Ye Htet developed this project as an assignment for the coursework at the KBTC School of IT.